csomakk/SonicView/README.md

 * full screen: `ENTER` or double-click
 * change background: `B` -- useful for transparent images
 * hide info: `I`
-* cache next file for fast loading
+* cache next file for fast loading - makes it fast to show images from network drive

 # Todo
 * rotate and save image